mitsimi/yoake/README.md

 ## Defaults

 - Delay is set to 10 seconds
-- Config file `config.json` is located in the standard location for config files for your operating system.
+- Config file `config.json` is located in the standard location for config files of your operating system.
-- LOG file `startup.log` is in the same directory as the config file.
+- Log file `startup.log` is in the same directory as the config file.

+Default location:
+- Windows: %AppData%
+- Linux: ~/.config

 ## LICENSE
 Starigo is released under the GPL-3.0 license.
 See [LICENSE](https://github.com/mitsimi/starigo/blob/main/LICENSE)